One Year, One Night: Release

 The film premiered on 14 February 2022, screened at Berlinale Palast as part of the 72nd Berlin International Film Festival's main competition.
 BTeam Pictures distributed the film in Spain, where it was released on 21 October 2022.
+The French theatrical release was set to 3 May 2023.

 Reception

 One Year, One Night received generally positive reviews from film critics.
-It holds a 75% approval rating on review aggregator website Rotten Tomatoes based on 12 reviews, with an average rating of 7.90/10.
+It holds a 77% approval rating on review aggregator website Rotten Tomatoes based on 13 reviews, with an average rating of 7.90/10.

 Jonathan Holland of Screendaily considered the film to be "an emotionally compelling psychological drama", bringing some of Lacuesta's hallmarks, including a quasi-documentary style and a deep compassion for the unfortunate.

 Anna Smith of Deadline deemed the film to remain "a powerful, bittersweet meditation on the impact of trauma and the desire not to be defined by it".

 Top ten lists

 The film appeared on a number of critics' top ten lists of the best Spanish films of 2022: